Potat0000/Blog-Jekyll/_posts/2016-04-08-English-Passive_Voice.md

 Mum will kiss me.

-I will be killed by mum.
+I will be kissed by mum.

 - will be + done